 It used to require a prescription from a veterinarian, but now it's available without a prescription and you can find it at online pet pharmacies or at most pet supply stores.

-Praziquantel is sold under the brand name "Tape Worm Tabs."
-Only one dosage is required to get rid of the worm.
+The common name for Praziquantel is "Tapeworm Dewormer."
+Only one 23 mg. dosage is required to get rid of the worm.

-Be sure to get Tape Worm Tabs for cats (and not dogs).
+Be sure to get the dewormer for cats (and not dogs).